Picard groups of moduli spaces of curves with symmetry: Symmetric mapping class groups and moduli spaces of symmetric curves

 Suppose that $g\geq 2$, and that $p: S_g\rightarrow X$ is a regular covering branched over a finite set $\textbf{P}\subset X$ of $n\geq 0$ points.
 Let $H$ denote the group of deck transformations of $p$.
 Since $p$ is regular, there is natural identification $X\cong S_g/H$.
 Note that the restriction $S_g\setminus p^{-1}(B)\rightarrow X\setminus B$ is a regular unbranched covering.

 A homeomorphism $f$ of $S_g$ is said to be \emph{symmetric} with respect to $p$ if $f$ maps fibers of $p$ to fibers of $p$.
 The \emph{symmetric mapping class group} $\text{SMod}_p(S_g)$ is the group of isotopy classes of orientation-preserving homeomorphisms of $S_g$ that are symmetric with respect to $p$.
+Note that we do not require that the isotopies be fiber-preserving.
 It is clear that $H < \text{SMod}_p(S_g)$.